Seattle Aquarium#11 in Best Things To Do in Seattle

 Other points of interest include a coral reef tank and a kid-friendly touch tank, where your little ones can shake hands with starfish and sea cucumbers.
 And don't miss your chance to get the fish-eye view from the aquarium's underwater observation dome.

 Past visitors said a quick stop by the aquarium is worth your time, especially if you're interested in learning more about the animals that call the Pacific Northwest home.
 Though reviewers admit the facilities aren't as large as you'd expect, they did say the aquarium is the perfect size to keep children (and adults) entertained for an hour or two.

-The Seattle Aquarium is open daily from 9:30 a.m. to 5 p.m.
+The Seattle Aquarium, which is located within walking distance of Pike Place Market, can be reached via several bus routes.
+The aquarium is open daily from 9:30 a.m. to 5 p.m., with last entry at 5 p.m.
 Some visitors say the admission is a little pricey, but entry to the aquarium is included if you purchase a Seattle CityPASS.
-Otherwise, expect to pay about $15 for children ages 4 to 12, and $22 for adults.
-For more information, check out the Seattle Aquarium's website.
+Otherwise, expect to pay $19.95 for children ages 4 to 12, and $29.95 for adults.
+Several bus lines For more information, check out the Seattle Aquarium's website.

 #1 Pike Place Market

 Since 1907, this bustling market near the downtown waterfront has been the go-to place for local produce.
 Today, you can find almost everything, from local artwork to vinyl records.
 Plus, the flower market is a particular must-see, according to reviewers.
 Though Pike Place Market is one of the most tourist-heavy attractions in Seattle (plan to run into crowds, especially during the weekend) that's no reason to scratch it off your to-do list.
 Recent visitors said the abundance of vendors and lively atmosphere make it an experience you shouldn't pass up, no matter how busy it gets.